enermaps/enermaps/cm/README.md

 }
 ```

+Generally, the data entered by the user is numerical data (see [documentation on JSON numeric variable type](https://json-schema.org/understanding-json-schema/reference/numeric.html)),
+but other types of data are supported by JSON schemas (see [documentation on JSON variable types](https://json-schema.org/understanding-json-schema/reference/)).

 As mentioned above, this file refers to the optional input parameter `params` in the worker.py file.

 ## Requirements.txt